Code-Institute-Submissions/mS2_iCantDrive/README.md

 Testing for this game was done on my computer using XAMPP local host as a HTTP server to test my game while in development on my desktop and to test it using a chrome as my brower.

+I would also use the developer tool within chrome to make sure all files and images where being loaded, as well as using a lot of console.log("test") whenever I was adding new components to my game, such as a score board to see if it was being read into the console menu on the developer tool in chrome.

-Once it was deploded to GIT it was then tested over many different smartphones and tablets.
+Once it was deployed to git it was then tested over many different smartphones and tablets.
 Those smartphones being Iphone X, Iphone 8, Ipad mini, One plus 6, Samsung 7, Samsung S 7 edge, One plus 5 as well as Iphone 6

 As well as being tested on phone it was also tested on Chrome as well as Safari and FireFox.

 The problems I ran into and still could not fix was getting the audio to work as well as having some small grabs between the brower and game on mobile.

-Also found out dduring testing that adding a simple insturction at the start screen helps with making it even easier to understand.
+Also found out during testing that adding a simple insturction at the start screen helps with making it even easier to understand.

 ### Deployment